will51mps0n/will51mps0n/projects/thread2.md

 ---

 ## Access
-Message me for access to this repo due to the EECS 482 Umich Honor Code :c [View Code on GitHub](https://github.com/eecs482/adwisi.ecomini.skis.2)
+Message me for access to this repo due to the EECS 482 Umich Honor Code [View Code on GitHub](https://github.com/eecs482/adwisi.ecomini.skis.2)

 ---